 CIGIE Fellows Program

-Beyond the above, the Fellows program supports the agency’s strategic plan and performance objectives; allows for expansion or enhancement of an employee’s current job; enables an employee to perform needed or potentially needed duties outside their current job; and meets current/future organizational needs in response to human resources plans.
+Beyond the above, the CFP supports the agency’s strategic plan and performance objectives; allows for expansion or enhancement of an employee’s current job; enables an employee to perform needed or potentially needed duties outside their current job; and meets current/future organizational needs in response to human resources plans.

 OIG participation in this program is voluntary.
 An OIG may host a Fellow, send a Fellow, both, or neither.
-CIGIE’s staff role is to help coordinate and facilitate agency participation and then evaluate the program in meetings its objectives.
+The CFP's Management Team's role is to help coordinate and facilitate agency participation and then evaluate the program in meetings its objectives.
 The initiative relies on maximum flexibility afforded individual OIG agencies to customize the program to advance their own strategic goals in succession planning, workforce development, and to further the individual performance objectives of their own aspiring executive leaders.

-The CIGIE Fellows Program provides selected IG community employees with opportunities to expand their leadership competencies, broaden their organizational experiences, and foster professional networks.
+The CFP provides selected IG community employees with opportunities to expand their leadership competencies, broaden their organizational experiences, and foster professional networks.
 Specifically, the program aims to:

 - Deliver a collaborative, cross‐OIG temporary (6‐month) senior level assignment opportunity that fosters growth and development, especially in the areas related to needed OPM’s SES ECQs.